Debunking Common Solar Myths: Your Guide to Renewable Energy in Singapore

 Typical maintenance includes:

-Inverter health check – to ensure the power conversion process is working efficiently
+Inverter health check – to ensure the power conversion process is working efficiently.

-Panel inspection – checking for cracks, loose wiring, hot spots, or water ingress
+Panel inspection – checking for cracks, loose wiring, hot spots, or water ingress.

-Cleaning of panels – using soft brushes and industry-safe cleaning agents
+Cleaning of panels – using soft brushes and industry-safe cleaning agents.

+Depending on your system size, maintenance usually costs $300–$500.
 A small investment in regular care keeps your system running efficiently for 25+ years.

-⛅ Myth #2: Solar Panels Don’t Work in Cloudy or Rainy Weather
+⛅ Myth 2: Solar Panels Don’t Work in Cloudy or Rainy Weather

 Singapore’s climate tends to make homeowners worry about this the most.
 High humidity, rainy days, and frequent cloud cover seem like they might reduce solar effectiveness.